 Can Creativity Live Within Healthcare?

 Just in time for the inaugural Cannes Lions Health Festival, healthcare marketers share their thoughts on creative bravery in healthcare for an article on Medical Marketing and Media.
 “Social media and mobile technology have quite simply turned communications on its head,” said Catherine Steele, global head of communications and patient relations at Novartis Pharma AG.
-“The key to success goes beyond the basics of ensuring your campaign fits in clearly with the brand or company strategy, and having measurements in place to assess its impact.”
+“The key to success goes beyond the basics of ensuring your campaign fits in clearly with the brand or company strategy and having measurements in place to assess its impact.”
 She stressed the importance of having senior management support and cross-functional collaboration.
-For Sameer Desai, head of consumer healthcare at Mundipharma, campaigns that communicate the emotional impact of the individual are much more effective than “my molecule is better than theirs” communication.
+For Sameer Desai, head of consumer healthcare at Mundipharma, campaigns that communicate the emotional impact of the individual are much more effective than “my molecule is better than their” communication.
 He believes it is the marketer’s role to educate the different functions within a company needed to sign off on a campaign about the benefits of campaigns that go beyond the product and speak to the patient and “the person” behind the HCP.

 Marketing Strategy Insight